MalphasWats/swords/pages/classes.markdown

 |:------------:|---------|
 |      16      | Martial |

+You are awesome at fighting and using muscle and brawn, as a mighty warrior or skilled soldier or grizzled mercenary.
+You can use any/all weapons and armor.

 A Warrior's primary attribute is *Strength*.
-Gain HP equal to your Strength damage bonus.
+Gain Defence equal to your Strength Class bonus.

-You are awesome at fighting and using muscle and brawn, as a mighty warrior or skilled woodsman or grizzled mercenary.
-You can use any/all weapons and armor.

-You gain a bonus to un-armed combat.
-Roll **1d6** for damage instead of **1d4**

 [Warrior Detail](warrior.html)